 We did not go into the country - did not call on any of our readers and did not solicit a single subscriber.
 We rested.
 We sat at our window all day the Fourth - watched the surging mass of humanity striving to go "somewhere."
 We heard the noise - we saw two men fight and they fought because their brain was crazed by liquor.
 These men bought the booze from a "licensed trap" - a trap set for the "money" and the poor fellow got caught in the "trap" and got "pinched."
 "Toleration and suppression of Vice," all in one sentence and couched in a city ordinance.
 We would not say that such a state of affairs exists in the city of Joplin.
 We will let you say that.
 The saloons are nothing more and nothing less than "licensed traps" - legalized by a city ordinance and under Commission Form of Government.
 The "form" may be all right, or it may be all wrong.
 A piece of machinery has a bad name by wrong use or the improper use of handling.
 It is not in fault of the machine, but in the use of it.
 Tolerate a thing for years - allow it to run and grow and then yell, "suppress it."
 License the "trap" let them run and raise a crop of drunkards, then submit a proposition to them to vote "dry."
 Will they do it?
 A "wet" city in a "dry" territory will "flourish like a green bay tree," but "what will the harvest be?"
 License the big "evils" and suppress the smaller ones.
 Proper legislation and the enforcement of the same is beneficial to any people, but we fear that legislation alone will not conserve the coming generations.
-The work must be started and kept going around the "great lesson" we have so dearly learned at this time.
-If we preach "suppression'" let us not practice "toleration."
+The work must be started and kept going around the fireside - at home.
+The boys and girls, who are to be the fathers and mothers of other generations should be taught the "great lesson" we have so dearly learned at this time.
+If we preach "suppression" let us not practice "toleration."
 I've drifted from the Fourth, but the consequent evils by getting into a "trap" are manifest and stand as a warning, that we should love, honor and respect the rising generation to that extent that we will do something for their conservation in years to come, and our work will be as "bread cast upon waters, to be gathered many days hence."